Git-Kar33/Project-group4_infs3203/README.md

 server.test.js - Applicatin for testing the main functions of applications

-layouts handlers - loginmainmain  - Application for css layout
+layouts handlers - loginmain and main  - Application for css layout

-tomplates - customerDat, error404, homepage, login, searchrecord.
+templates - customerData, error404, homepage, login, searchrecord.
 Application for css layout and design

 yml - .github/workflow/<filaname>.yml - yml file for github workflow action for ci/cd pipeline and deployments

 **Team Contributions**

-Mazin Thajudeen: Worked on code, development featuer, database and workflow
+Mazin Thajudeen: Worked on code, development feature, database, and workflow

-Hamdan Mahroof: Worked on code, design, css development and workflow
+Hamdan Mahroof: Worked on code, design, CSS development and workflow

-Ekram: Worked on bug fix, code, database, testing and workflow
+Ekram: Worked on bug fixes, code, database, testing, and workflow

-MohamedElsabonabi: Worked on code, database, testing and workflow
+MohamedElsabonabi: Worked on code, database, testing, and workflow

 **Acknowledgement**